 If your soil dries out too quickly, mulch can help with retaining soil moisture and helps prevent water evaporation.
 When mulching for moisture retention, use a thick layer of mulch 2 to 4 inches (5-10 cm.) deep.
 While it is not recommended to heap thick mulch around the crown or base of plants, it is a good idea to mound mulch in a donut-like fashion a few inches (8 cm.) away from the plant crown or tree base.
 This little raised ring around the plants encourages water to flow down toward the plant roots.

 Soaker hoses can be buried under mulch when soil still dries out too quickly.

-The best method of retaining moisture in the soil is by amending the top 6-12 inches of the soil.
+The best method of retaining moisture in the soil is by amending the top 6 to 12 inches (15-31 cm.) of the soil.
 To do this, till or mix in organic materials that have high water holding capacity.
 For instance, sphagnum peat moss can hold 20 times its weight in water.
 Humus rich compost also has high moisture retention.

 Other organic materials you can use are:

 Many of these amendments have added nutrients that your plants will benefit from too.

 Some outside-the-box ideas for retaining soil moisture include:

 - Creating moat-like basins around planting beds or cross-cross irrigation ditches.

 - Burying unglazed terra cotta pots in the soil with the lip sticking just out of the soil surface.